 $A_i = x_i - x_0$

-which is a short vector and can be obtained by LLL reduction.
+This vector is short and can be found via LLL reduction.

 from sage.all import *